 Road Trip to Lubbock

-I can stock up on coffee for the energy to drive.
+I can stock up on coffee to have the energy to drive.
 When you download the app and use the code ROADTRIP, you get a $5 credit.
 There are always new daily offers to try new snacks at a discount, from 2 for 1 Mountain Dews, Bai waters, candy, and more!

-Explore the Wine Country
+Things to Do in Lubbock: Explore the Wine Country

 I had always thought Fredericksburg was the wine country of Texas, but I stand corrected.
 The Lubbock region produces 85% of the grapes for wine grown in Texas!

 English Newsome Cellars is a gorgeous venue with regular special events and some incredible wine that you can only get here in Lubbock!
 If you go during the right season, you can catch their vines in bloom!